Compendium-Fi/Compendex-Openbook-UI/README.md

 ### CoinGecko "Simple Charts" Fallback

 The example user interface also includes the [CoinGecko API](https://www.coingecko.com/en/api) to provide a backup pricing chart for every supported market.
 Users can select the "Simple Chart" option to display a line area graph.
-The deployer can easily make this the default if they wish to substitute it for TradingView.
+The deployer can easily make this the default if they wish to substitute it for TradingView by setting `NEXT_PUBLIC_DISPLAY_TRADING_VIEW=2` in the `ENV` file.
 The deployer can also upgrade the CoinGecko API from the free version to a PRO version in order to handle more frequent calls and traffic if needed.

 ![image](https://user-images.githubusercontent.com/36686278/227062603-fce438ad-d57b-42b9-96c5-f595bec787e0.png)